Conquering Fussy Eating

 What is ‘fussy’ eating?

 While it can be frustrating for parents, it’s important to remember that picky eating is usually temporary.
-Children may reject foods due to texture, color, taste, or unfamiliarity.
-However, if picky eating persists for an extended period, it can impact the child’s nutrition, making it more challenging to ensure they are getting the variety of nutrients they need for growth and development.
+Children may reject foods due to texture, colour, taste, or unfamiliarity.
+However, if it persists for an extended period, it can affect a child’s nutrition, making it harder to ensure they receive the variety of nutrients needed for healthy growth and development.